Channy Chhoeun: Biography

 Channy currently resides in Siem Reap, Cambodia.
 He has been selected by Vivu Journeys to be included in their "Local Legends" program.

 Artwork, themes and techniques

 Chhoeun is known for his vibrant acrylic paintings featuring wildlife, particularly birds.
 His work often explores the complex relationship between humans, birds, and the environment, highlighting the dangers faced by wildlife in the modern world.

 Inspired by his childhood experiences, Chhoeun initially enjoyed hunting birds with a catapult.
 However, as he matured, he developed a deeper appreciation for the vulnerability of animals and the negative impact of human activities on their survival.
 This newfound awareness is reflected in his art.

 Cambodian visual artist Nou Sary has described Chhoeun’s work as “beautiful at one glance but as you look at them longer, you will understand the numerous messages they are conveying.”
-This sentiment captures the artist's ability to create visually appealing pieces that also convey powerful social and environmental messages.

 In addition to his works on canvas, Chhoeun has illustrated three children's books with the Sanloeuk Thmey Publishing House.
 In 2010, he attended an Illustrators' Workshop conducted by Room to Read Cambodia.